The Life Sciences Law Review: United Arab Emirates

 Additionally, advertisements must not violate public morals, decency, UAE customs or Islamic values and traditions.
 Medical advertising cannot be false, deceptive or misrepresent the quality or type of medical treatment or product presented.
 Further, it cannot mislead potential patients regarding the efficacy of certain medication treatment, therapy or protocol, or that the aforementioned will have no potential side effects.

-Advertising for telemedicine companies should clearly state what services they are and not authorised or licensed to provide.
+Advertising for telemedicine companies should clearly state what services they are and are not authorised or licensed to provide.
 Advertisements geared towards children are prohibited.

 Incentives to healthcare workers for the sale of specified medications, procedures or devices are not permitted by any medical or healthcare advertisement.